thomasWeise/aitoa/book/structure/searchSpace/README.md

 We now have a very simple data structure&nbsp;$\searchSpace$ to represent our candidate solutions.
 We have very simple rules for validating a point&nbsp;$\sespel$ in the search space:
 If it contains the numbers&nbsp;$0\dots (\jsspJobs-1)$ each exactly&nbsp;$\jsspMachines$ times, it represents a valid candidate solution.

-The candidate solution corresponding to a valid point from the search space will always be valid, as the mapping&nbsp;$\repMap$ will ensure that the order of the sub-jobs per job is always observed and each machine will process at most one job at a time.
+An even more salient advantage may be that the candidate solution corresponding to a valid point from the search space will always be *feasible*.
+The mapping&nbsp;$\repMap$ will ensure that the order of the sub-jobs per job is always observed.
+Each machine will process at most one job at a time.
+And we do not need to worry about the issue of deadlocks mentioned in [@sec:solutionSpace:feasibility] either.

-It can also be see that we could modify our representation mapping&nbsp;$\repMap$ to adapt to more complicated and constraint versions of the JSSP:
+We could also modify our representation mapping&nbsp;$\repMap$ to adapt to more complicated and constraint versions of the JSSP if need be:
-If, for instance, it would take a job- and machine-dependent time requirement for carrying a job from one machine to another, we could facilitate this by adding it to the next starting of the job.
+For example, imagine that it would take a job- and machine-dependent time requirement for carrying a job from one machine to another, then we could facilitate this by changing&nbsp;$\repMap$ so that it adds this time to the starting time of the job.
 If there was a job-dependent setup time for each machine, which could be different if job&nbsp;1 follows job&nbsp;0 instead of job&nbsp;2, then this could be facilitated easily as well.
 If our sub-jobs would be assigned to "machine types" instead of "machines" and there could be more than one machine per machine type, then the representation mapping could assign the sub-jobs to the next machine of their type which becomes idle.
 Many such different problem flavors can now be reduced of investigating the same space&nbsp;$\searchSpace$ using the same optimization algorithms, just with different representation mappings&nbsp;$\repMap$ and/or objective functions&nbsp;$\objf$.